gabof92/movie-list-solid-clean-di/README.md

 ## Features
 - **Browse Popular Movies**: Discover the latest trending movies in your region.
-- **View Movie Details**: Access detailed movie information, including synopsis, release date, rating, and genres.
+- **View Movie Details**: Access detailed movie information, including synopsis, rating, and trailer.
-- **Mark as Favorite**: Keep track of movies you love by adding them to a personal favorites list.
+- **Mark as Watched**: Add a checkmark to the thumbnail of movies you’ve marked as watched.

 ## Technology Stack
 - **Kotlin**: Built with Kotlin for modern, expressive code.